stackbit-projects/rainy-daffodil-8ad95/content/pages/faq.md

           (24th August 2021 - 29th August 2021)

-          In the past, I have done both the Pascal and Cayley math contest that was hosted by the University of Waterloo.
-Apart from those, I haven't participated in any other activities that the University hosts.
+          In the past, I have done math contests that were hosted by the University of Waterloo.
+But, apart from those, I haven't participated in any other activities that the University hosts.
 However, this all changed when I came across the University of Waterloo's very first Global Women in Tech+ Hackathon.
 When I saw the ad about the Hackathon, I immediately sent out my application, and I was ecstatic when I learned that I got accepted.
 This event was very enjoyable, and it allowed me to network with individuals from all over the world, as well as with representatives from companies such as Amazon, Microsoft, D2L, and many more.
 The TechNova Hackathon opened my eyes to how fun the University of Waterloo can be and how many opportunities await for me once I am able to attend there.

           ![](/images/IMG\_0790.JPG)